Other Dance Opportunities:

 No need to bring a partner, we provide partners, and we mingle, just bring comfy shoes that pivot easily.
 We teach and call the dances.
 Our hall is air-conditioned and heated.

 Some of our dances are lively and exuberant, others are dreamy and elegant.
 The dances are conducted in a pleasant and friendly atmosphere.
 You are welcome to participate or to just sit and enjoy the music.
-We don’t have a set fee, we just ask that you drop a donation of whatever you can afford into the jar.

 Note: Dates and Locations, on rare occasions, may be subject to change, so please check the website frequently.
 If you click “follow”, the site can notify you when updates are posted.